-Part Three of a Five-Part Series on Software-Defined Data Centers in a Multi-Cloud World
+Part Three of a Five-Part Series on Software-Defined Data Centers in a Multi-Cloud World.
+In this blog, we focus on SDN for physical networks vs. virtual networks in space and cost-constrained environments.

 In my last post, The “Easy Button” for SDN Control of Physical and Virtual Data Center Networks, I posed three questions regarding automating the data center network in pursuit of building a software-defined data center (SDDC) to support private cloud.
 In that blog I focused on question 1 – should I deploy open networking? – and highlighted how open networking switches have developed powerful, server-like control planes featuring multi-core CPUs complemented with plenty of RAM and flash storage.

-In this blog I will focus on two more sets of questions:
+In this blog on physical networks vs virtual networks, I will focus on two more sets of questions:

 When first rolling out a data center leaf-and-spine network, one needs to deploy physical switches for connectivity.
 Typical deployments have two 10 GbE/25 GbE connections from each server to a top-of-rack (TOR) switch, which in turn connects via 100 GbE uplink to a spine switch.
 In an open networking world, the network operator loads their choice of open source network operating system (NOS) via the Open Networking Install Environment (ONIE) onto the switch, with the NOS running on the switch CPU (e.g., from Intel) and programming the forwarding ASIC (e.g., from Broadcom).